mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 129 - Structural Optimizations/readme.md

 # Conclusion

-We need to stop optimizing for machines and start optimizing for humans readers and code maintainers.
+We need to stop optimizing for machines and start optimizing for human readers and code maintainers.

 We need to avoid programming languages designed for premature optimization and favor robust ones.